pathoam/solana/bench-exchange/README.md

 }

 pub enum ExchangeInstruction {
-    /// Trade request
+    /// Order request
     /// key 0 - Signer
-    /// key 1 - Account in which to record the swap
+    /// key 1 - Account in which to record the trade
-    /// key 2 - Token account associated with this trade TradeRequest(TradeRequestInfo),
+    /// key 2 - Exchange account associated with this order OrderRequest(OrderRequestInfo),
 }

 /// Trade accounts are populated with this structure